Physical Lincoln banner

 Unless steps are taken to prevent it, cancer occurs in everyone with MEN2B.

 Although cancer was known in Lincoln's time (he even likened slavery to a cancer in one of his speeches), MEN2B was not.
-Thus, Lincoln had none of the preventive treatments used today.
+Thus, Lincoln had none of the preventive medical treatments used today.

 It is often said that the burden of the Presidency wore Lincoln down.
 This belief should be re-evaluated.